 - In your backswing, your club will follow one swing plane.

 - On the downswing, a golfer will drop their hands slightly below the backswing plane, while still remaining parallel to it.

 Keeping the downswing plane parallel is important to creating solid contact.

 Why does being On Plane matter?

-This all may seem a little technical for some people, but trust me, it is an important thing to consider when playing the game of golf.
+This all may seem a little technical for some people, but trust me, it is an important thing to consider when learning the basics of a golf swing.
 A good swing plane will improve a player’s shot consistency, accuracy, and distance.
 In short, it impacts just about every part of your golf shot’s look.